leotroche/leotroche/README.md

-## Hi, I'm Leo 👋
+## Hi there! 👋

 I'm Leo, a full stack developer from Argentina.
+Passionate about learning new technologies and building cool projects.
+Currently working on a few projects, including a personal portfolio.

 <section>
   <img